Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 They’ll clump everything their audience is feeling together as a way to cover all the bases.

-But your audience’s brain can only process so much at once.
+But your audience’s brain can only process so much at once, especially in short-form sales content.

 When you throw two or three different emotions and meanings into one story, you're not being thorough—you’re creating confusion.

-That’s why effective short-form storytelling follows this principle:
+That’s why effective short-form storytelling follows this framework:

 Choose the emotion.

 Your audience can feel many things about the same situation—but for this story, focus on one.
-See the cheat sheet below for the most common emotions to anchor on.Illustrate it with one moment.
+See the cheat sheet below for the most common emotions to start from.Illustrate it with one moment.

 Once you’ve chosen the emotion, share one story from your own life that shows it.
 The situation doesn’t have to match your audience’s — it just needs to reflect the same emotion.
-If your audience feels frustrated that their SEO isn’t working, you don’t need an SEO story.
+If you’re an SEO pro whose audience feels frustrated that their SEO isn’t working, you don’t need a story you were frustrated about SEO.
 You could share a time you tried several solutions to a problem and nothing worked.
 The point isn’t to mirror their circumstances.
 It’s to name the emotion clearly so they feel understood.Offer one promise.

 When you name an emotion precisely, you’re not just describing a feeling — you’re pointing to the problem behind it.
 If someone says they feel “anxious,” that usually means they’re stuck between too many choices and don’t know which way to go.
 The problem isn’t anxiety, it’s the lack of clarity.
 Once you describe the specific emotion, you can give them an aha moment by showing them the deeper issue.
 Once the problem is clear, you can give a clear action step — whether that’s offering a paid solution, reassurance, education, or a new perspective.